Battle of Más a Tierra: Aftermath

 With the sinking of Dresden, the last remnant of the German East Asian Squadron was destroyed, as all the other ships of the squadron had been sunk or interned.
-The only German presence left in the Pacific Ocean was a few isolated commerce raiders, such as SMS Seeadler and Wolf.
+The only German presence left in the Pacific Ocean was a few isolated commerce raiders, such as SMS Seeadler and SMS Wolf.
 Because the island of Más a Tierra was a possession of Chile, a neutral country, the German Consulate in Chile protested that the British had broken international law by attacking an enemy combatant in neutral waters.

 The wounded German sailors were taken to Valparaíso, Chile, for treatment, where one later died of wounds received during the action.
 The 315 of Dresden's crew who remained were interned by Chile until the end of the war, when those who did not wish to remain in Chile were repatriated to Germany.

 One of the crew—Lieutenant Wilhelm Canaris, the future admiral and head of Abwehr—escaped internment in August 1915 and was able to return to Germany in October 1915, where he returned to active duty in the Imperial Navy.